 On October 20, 1977, the band’s chartered plane crashed in a wooded area in the State of Mississippi.
 The crash killed lead singer Ronnie Van Zant, guitarist Steve Gaines, backup singer Cassie Gaines, and assistant road manager Dean Kilpatrick.
 Both the pilot and co pilot were also killed.
 Only three days earlier, Lynyrd Skynyrd had released their newest album entitled Street Survivors.
 The cover that featured Ronnie Van Zant and Steve Gaines on fire was quickly pulled from the shelves of record stores.

 The Street Survivors album had seemed to be a transitional album for the band as the addition of guitarist and songwriter Steve Gaines helped change the sound of the group.
 Gaines’ skills as a songwriter presented the band with songs that fused many different elements of rock and roll and blues with a very deep understanding of lyricism and melody.
 Simply said, Gaines wrote great songs and played great guitar.
 There’s no argument that the band was on the verge of stardom beyond what they had already achieved.

 The remaining members of the band and Ronnie Van Zant’s younger Johnny, formed for a reunion show in 1987.
 After the reunion show, the remaining members along with Johnny Van Zant decided to continue on utilizing the original name Lynyrd Skynyrd.
-Although legal issues and concepts of respect, and exploitation all threatened to cancel the newly formed Lynyrd Skynyrd, the band continued on.
-In the year 2016, Lynyrd Skynyrd continues to tour.
-The only remaining member from the original 1970’s Lynyrd Skynyrd band is Gary Rossington.
+Although legal issues and concepts of respect and exploitation all threatened to cancel the newly formed Lynyrd Skynyrd, the band continued on.
+In the year 2022, Lynyrd Skynyrd continues to tour.

 # 10 – I Never Dreamed